Did you know that most educators and librarians under-use fair use … and pay the price?

 Gretchen McCord is the not the only librarian/lawyer out there, but few — if any — others have her breadth and depth of experience.
-Not only has Gretchen worked closely with educational institutions and libraries of all types and sizes, but she brings to that work an extensive background of representing a range of clients in copyright, privacy, trademark, licensing, and related matters.
+Not only has Gretchen worked closely with educational institutions and libraries of all types and sizes, but she brings to that work an extensive background of representing a range of clients in copyright, trademark, licensing, contract, and related matters.
 She has worked with creators and copyright owners of all sizes, from individual authors and artists to major corporations; and she has worked with users of protected works, from schools and libraries to entrepreneurs and local businesses to international companies.
 Her unusual experience uniquely positions her to assist your school, college, university, or library in understanding and taking full advantage of the rights afforded your institution by the law while also minimizing risk.
 Gretchen can help your institution to, among other things:

 - Understand your rights and limitations using copyright-protected materials in digital environments such as course management systems, e-reserves, and online/distance learning